 Finally, don’t lose sight of your customer.
 Understand that while you are trying to minimize your risk in developing your MVP, your customers are trying to mitigate their risk too.
-Introducing something new that doesn’t work into their production processes can have a disastrous effect on your customer’s business.
+Introducing something new that doesn’t work for their use case can have a negative effect on the value your customer derive from using your product.
 Never let the “minimum” in MVP mean minimum value to the customer; keep the number of features low but the quality high.
 Mitigate the risk for both yourself and your customer.

 MVP is not just good in theory; it excels in practice.
 Here are a few examples of incredibly successful companies that used MVPs to validate their ideas and get their start.